emsesp/EMS-ESP32/README.md

 0xA3 | thermostat temperatures
 0x91 | set point room temperature x 2, room temperature x 10

-Refer to the code in ``ems.cpp`` for further explanation on how to parse these messages or the EMS Wiki (link above) for a detailed explanation.
+Refer to the code in ``ems.cpp`` for further explanation on how to parse these message types and also reference the EMS Wiki.

 ### 3. EMS Sending